2. SIGNIFICANT ACCOUNTING POLICIES

 Level 2 - The fair valuation of instruments not traded in active markets is determined based on observable market data and by using valuation techniques.

-Level 3 - Where one or more of the significant inputs are not from observable market data.
-Fair values are determined in whole or in part using a valuation model based on assumptions that are neither supported by prices from observable current market transactions in the same instrument nor are they based on available market data.
-An adjustment to a Level 2 input that is significant to the entire measurement results in a fair value measurement categorised within Level 3 of the fair value hierarchy if the adjustment uses significant unobservable inputs.
-For assets and liabilities that are recognized in the financial statements on a recurring basis, the company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
+Level 3 - Where one or more of the significant inputs are not from observable market data, fair values are determined in whole or in part using a valuation model based on assumptions that are neither supported by prices from observable current market transactions in the same instrument nor are they based on available market data.
+An adjustment to a Level 2 input that is significant to the entire measurement results in a fair value measurement categorized within Level 3 of the fair value hierarchy if the adjustment uses significant unobservable inputs.

-2.3 Revenue Recognition:
+2.3 Revenue Recognition

-Revenue is recognised when control of services is transferred to the customer at an amount that reflects the consideration to which the Company is entitled in exchange for those services, regardless of when the payment is being made.
+Revenue is recognized when control of services is transferred to the customer at an amount that reflects the consideration to which the Company is entitled in exchange for those services, regardless of when the payment is being made.
 Revenue is measured at the fair value of the consideration received or receivable, considering contractually defined terms of payment.

-Dividends: Dividend income is recognised when the Company’s right to receive the payment is established, it is probable that the economic benefits associated with the dividend will flow to the entity and the amount of dividend can be measured reliably.
+Dividends: Dividend income is recognized when the Company’s right to receive the payment is established, it is probable that the economic benefits associated with the dividend will flow to the entity and the amount of dividend can be measured reliably.
 This is generally when the shareholders approve the dividend.

 Rental Income: Rental income arising from operating leases is accounted for on a straight-line basis over the lease terms and is included in other income in the statement of profit and loss.